 Our popular CBD caramels are tested, too.
 Our caramels are hand-made, cooked, cooled and wrapped in small batches.
 The batch tests ensure each caramel is within a proper tolerance of 20mg of CBD per piece.
 Below is an example of a CBD Caramel test.

 Lastly, our CBD topicals are also third-party tested.
 This test ensures that each container of our CBD lotion and creams, made in small batches by Kentucky herbalist artisans, does indeed contain the correct amount of CBD.
 Below is an example of a CBD topical test result.

 Search the lot number found on your bottle or package below to see the relevant lab results.

 Laura’s Hemp Chocolates contain 0.00% THC.
 Hemp seeds may be regarded as “THC free,” because if there is any THC present, the level is so small and so close to zero that it often falls below the level that most scientific instruments can detect.

-The hemp grown for our Homestead Alternatives CBD products naturally has a trace amount of THC.
+The hemp grown for Homestead Alternatives CBD products naturally has a trace amount of THC.
 By law, this can be no more than 0.3%.
-We test and post online the results for every batch of hemp oil, hemp caramels and hemp lotion.
+We test and post online the lab results for every batch of all Homestead CBD products, which verifies the concentration of THC.

 These analytic tests are completed at an accredited third party lab, and routinely our products come in even lower than the 0.3% limit.
 For example, a recent test for THC in Homestead Alternative Hemp Extract was 0.13% by weight.
 A recent test on a full-spectrum hemp caramel showed 21 mg CBD and no THC was detected!